-The feasibility study helps you to understand this better and the implications for your business venture.
+The feasibility study helps you to understand this better and what it means for your business.

-There is always competition.
-If it's not a competing firm, it may be a potential customer deciding to not spend any money and do nothing.
+You always have competition.
+If it's not buying from a competitor, it may be a customer deciding to not spend any money at all and just do nothing.

-The feasibility study looks at the competitive forces that impact the strength and viability of your business idea.
+The feasibility study looks at the competitive environment that impacts the viability of your business idea.

-How do you plan to differentiate your firm from the competition in a dynamic, business environment.
+How do you plan to stand out from the competition in a dynamic, business environment.
 What is unique about your business?

-This question is tied directly to your business venture's ability to be viable and make money.
+This is tied directly to your business venture's ability to attract customers and make money.

 Pricing has a direct impact on your bottom line.